Past Events

 Children’s music and performances will likely be part of the next Celebration on Family Music Sunday.
 The day will be dedicated to encouraging emerging young musicians and singers to find their place on the Main Stage, where they will showcase their talent before a live audience.
 As part of the day’s programming, professional children’s music performers also will be on stage to engage kids and adults alike in an entertaining and informative way.

-“Bob Hope” USO Tribute Show plans to return for the next Music & Arts Celebration
+“Bob Hope” USO Tribute Show at the 2019 Music & Arts Celebration

 Bob Hope became famous for entertaining America’s troops during four wars from 1941 to 1991.
 Las Vegas- based Bob Hope impersonator Bill Johnson brings the comedian’s trademark rapid-fire wisecracking to life.